Ask a doctor about a prescription for ARTINIBSA 40 mg/mL + 5 micrograms/mL Injectable Solution

 To avoid the risk of infection (e.g., transmission of hepatitis), the syringe and needles used to prepare the solution should always be new and sterile.

 The cartridges are for single use.
-If only a part of the cartridge is used, the rest should be discarded.
+If only part of the cartridge is used, the rest should be discarded.

-The elimination of unused medication and all materials that have come into contact with it should be carried out in accordance with local regulations.
+The elimination of unused medication and all materials that have come into contact with it will be carried out in accordance with local regulations.

 MANUAL ASPIRATION